-Council's Director Community & Corporate has been appointed as the Public Officer and the Right to Information Officer for Snowy Valleys Council.
+Council's Executive Chief of StaffDirector Community & Corporate has been appointed as the Public Officer and the Right to Information Officer for Snowy Valleys Council.
 Among other duties, the Public Officer may deal with requests from the public concerning Council's affairs and to accept delivery of documents on behalf of the Council.